 - An essay (of not more than 500 words) discussing the topic of research to be conducted at the Library.

 - A current vita.

 - An overall project budget clearly stating the amount sought and the use to which the award will be put.

-- One to three letters of reference attesting to the applicant's scholarly ability and significance of their research project.
+- Two letters of reference attesting to the applicant's scholarly ability and significance of their research project.

 910 Sumter St.

 University of South Carolina

 Columbia, S.C.
 29208